Mansour Barnaoui: Konfrontacja Sztuk Walki

-On May 27, 2016 at KSW 35, he fought for the vacant KSW Lightweight Championship belt against future UFC fighter Mateusz Gamrot.
+On May 27, 2016, at KSW 35, he fought for the vacant KSW Lightweight Championship belt against future UFC fighter Mateusz Gamrot.
 He lost the bout via unanimous decision.

-In his next bout for the promotion, Barnaoui faced Łukasz Chlewicki on December 3, 2016 at KSW 37.
+In his next bout for the promotion, Barnaoui faced Łukasz Chlewicki on December 3, 2016, at KSW 37.
 He won the bout via doctor stoppage in the first round.

 Road FC

 In the International Trials, he defeated Won Bin Ki at Road FC 038 by the way of first-round rear-naked choke, earning a spot in the Road Fighting Championship's 16-man Road FC $1 Million Dollar Lightweight Tournament.

 In the opening round, Barnaoui faced Chang Hyun Kim at Road FC 040 on July 15, 2017, winning by the way of first round rear-naked choke.
 In the quarterfinals, he faced Nandin-Erdene Munguntsooj at Road FC 044 on November 11, 2017, where earned another submission victory via rear-naked choke, this time in the second round.
 In the semifinals, Barnanoui faced Kota Shimoishi at Road FC 046 on March 10, 2018, where he submitted Shimoishi with a rear-naked choke in the third round to earn his way into the tournament final.
 In the final at Road FC 052 on February 23, 2019, Barnaoui faced Khabib's cousin, Shamil Zavurov, knocking him out with a highlight flying knee in the third round.

-On May 18, 2019 at Road FC 053.
+On May 18, 2019, at Road FC 053.
 Barnaoui won the $1 million dollar prize and the Road FC Lightweight Championship against A Sol Kwon, submitting Kwon in the first round via rear-naked choke.

 During the next three years in the pandemic, the snowboarding enthusiast escaped to the mountains whenever he could and due to the pandemic restrictions shutting down his base camp at the Jacques-Duclos gymnasium in Malakoff, he went to train in Dubai, one of the few accessible places with open rooms.
 He also trained in Thailand and spent six months in Las Vegas, at the 10th Planet and Xtreme Couture, where he was able to train against many talented fighters from the top promotions.

 Bellator MMA

 In June 2022, Barnaoui signed an exclusive multi-fight deal with Bellator MMA.

-Barnaoui made his promotional debut headlining Bellator 287 on October 29, 2022 against Adam Piccolotti.
+Barnaoui made his promotional debut headlining Bellator 287 on October 29, 2022, against Adam Piccolotti.
 He won the bout in a very dominant fashion, finishing Piccolotti in the second round via rear-naked choke.

-Lightweight Grand Prix
+Bellator Lightweight World Grand Prix

 On January 11, 2023, Barnaoui was announced as one of the 8 participants in the $1 million Bellator Lightweight World Grand Prix.
 Barnaoui was scheduled to face Sidney Outlaw on May 12, 2023, at Bellator 296.
-However at the end of February, Outlaw tested postive for banned substances and was suspended, resulting in him being replaced by the alternate, Brent Primus.
+However at the end of February, Outlaw tested positive for banned substances and was suspended, resulting in him being replaced by the alternate, Brent Primus.
+Barnaoui lost the back-and-forth bout by unanimous decision.